sanketwadekar/sanketwadekar/README.md

 ### Hi there 👋

 I am Sanket, a Software Engineer currently pursuing a master's degree in Computer Science at the University of Southern California.
-I have broad interests in Web technologies, the Internet of Things, System Programming, and Firmware Engineering.
+I have broad interests in Mobile app development, Web technologies, the Internet of Things, System Programming, and Firmware Engineering.
 ### Skills:

-#### *Languages:* Besides English, I am skilled in JavaScript, Java, Python, and C/C++.
+#### *Languages:* I am skilled in Kotlin, JavaScript, Java, Python, C/C++, and many more.
 Many of my projects on Github are built using these technologies.

 #### *Web Technologies:* Node.js, Express.js, Django, REST APIs, React.js, HTML, CSS, Bootstrap